VMBlakelock/bouquetblooms/README.md

 ## Acknowledgements

-[Slack](https://slack.com/intl/en-gb/) , the entire community of students past and present for their motivation and concern.
+[Slack](https://slack.com/intl/en-gb/), the entire community of students past and present for their motivation and concern in this last submission and pushing to ensure something was submitted.

-My mentor Spencer Barriball for initial guidance on the development of the website.

 [Code Institute](https://codeinstitute.net/) Tutor Support for assistance when facing difficulties.

+The developer's abilities where tested during the development of this project.
+2020 has been a strange and tough year, the developer tried hard to stay on track with study and submissions as well as working full time, over and above the normal working days throughout the year.
+Unfortunatley time and health tookover.
-The developer's ability to get this project created with very little time to ensure this final milestone was submitted before subscription ended.
+Therefore ms4 project was created with minimum time left before submission date and the developers subscription ended.
+Unfortunately no additional extentions where allowed.
+Therefore apologies for the basic and unfunished BouquetBlooms project submission, however it was decided to submit something than nothing.

 *Created for education purposes only*